How to understand what is an “EXCEPTIONAL” employee

 The “exceptional” employees never tend to be like the rest.
-They have different styles, different mentalities etc. They often seem fairly “odd” to other employees, however they have a tendency to make their areas of work more fun and interesting.
+They have different styles, different mentalities, etc. They often seem fairly “odd” to other employees, however, they have a tendency to make their areas of work more fun and interesting.

-Those that do not mind being “out of the ordinary” naturally think outside of the box, are never found in their comfort zones and are constantly pushing boundaries, whether this be individually or with their teams.
+Those that do not mind being “out of the ordinary” naturally think outside of the box, are never found in their comfort zones and are constantly pushing boundaries, whether this is individually or with their teams.

 3. Never over-promise and under-deliver